felixoldenburg/ZooKeeperEnvironmentRepository/readme.md

-# Custom EnvironmentRepository for Spring Cloud Config Server
+# ZooKeeperEnvironmentRepository for Spring Cloud Config Server

-This is a custom environment repository which reads its configuration from ZooKeeper in the Jones format.
+A custom EnvironmentRepository which reads its configuration from ZooKeeper.
-Jones is configuration front end and specification on how to store configuration in a ZooKeeper cluster.
-See https://github.com/mwhooker/jones on how the configuration data (actually JSON) is expected by JonesEnvironmentRepository.
-JonesEnvironmentRepository leverages the Curator framework to work on the ZooKeeper data
+Configuration is read from the following hierarchically structure which allows for complex configuration setups via inheritance.
+Associations, or labels, can be used to point to different sets of configuration for a service.

+Configuration is stored as json in ZooKeeper nodes

+    /<name>/conf        The actual configuration
+    /<name>/nodemaps    A json map, mapping from an association to a config view /<name>/view        The effective config for name which includes all configuration from its ancestors

+Nodes can inherit and overwrite configuration from their ancestors.
+Following a complete example for a service myservice with configuration for the environments prod, dev and qa.
+Their are three arbitrary associations mapping to each of the environments

+    /myservice/nodemaps         -> {"live": "/myservice/conf/prod", "developer": "/myservice/conf/test/dev", "bob": "/myservice/conf/test/qa"}
+    /myservice/conf             -> JSON
+    /myservice/conf/prod        -> JSON
+    /myservice/conf/test        -> {"foo": "one", "user": "pwd"}
+    /myservice/conf/test/dev    -> {"foo": "two", "anna": "bob"}
+    /myservice/conf/test/qa     -> JSON
+    /myservice/views            -> effective JSON
+    /myservice/views/prod       -> effective JSON
+    /myservice/views/test       -> {"foo": "one"}
+    /myservice/views/test/dev   -> {"foo": "one", "user": "pwd", anna": "bob"} note how foo has been overwritten /myservice/views/test/qa    -> effective JSON

+The idea of for this configuration in this format is from https://github.com/mwhooker/jones

 ## Plug'n'Play
 This project provides a Spring Boot auto configuration.
-If the "jones" Spring profile is added Spring Cloud Config Server automatically picks up the JonesEnvironmentRepository.
+If the "jones" Spring profile is added Spring Cloud Config Server automatically picks up the ZooKeeperEnvironmentRepository.

 ## Usage
-The JonesEnvironmentRepository requires a ZooKeeper connection string to connect with as minimum.
+The ZooKeeperEnvironmentRepository requires a ZooKeeper connection string to connect with as minimum.

 ### Compile and Install
 Execute ```mvn clean install``` in the project directory.